What Is EPLI Insurance Coverage?

 Is EPLI Insurance Coverage Mandatory?

-No, EPLI insurance coverage is not mandatory.
-However, although EPLI insurance protection is not required to do business, we recommend coverage either be added to an existing business insurance policy or a separate policy to protect the business from employment-related lawsuits or claims.
+Additionally, we recommend that EPLI coverage either be added to an existing business insurance policy or a separate policy to protect the business from employment-related lawsuits or claims.

 EPLI Insurance Cost